 About Us

-Our purpose is to create a simpler, better railway for everyone in Britain
+Everything we do is guided by our purpose to create a simpler, better railway for our customers.

-Our values, known as ASPIRE, are Accountability, Support, Partnership, Inclusive, Respect and Excellence.
+Our values, known as ASPIRE, are Accountability, Support, Partnership, Inclusion, Respect and Excellence.
 Our values form an integral part of our recruitment, performance and recognition processes.

 Our activities fall into four broad categories of expertise.
 These are: